Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 await sender.SendAsync(message);
 ```

-Now in `Azure.Messaging.ServiceBus`, we combine all the send related features under a common class `ServiceBusSender` that you can create from the top level client using the `CreateSender()` method which takes the queue or topic you want to target.
+Now in `Azure.Messaging.ServiceBus`, we combine all the send related features under a common class `ServiceBusSender` that you can create from the top level client using the `CreateSender()` method.
+This method takes the queue or topic you want to target.
-This provides a one stop shop for all your send related needs.
+This way, we give you a one stop shop for all your send related needs.

 We continue to support sending bytes in the message.
-If you are working with strings, you can now create a message directly without having to convert it to bytes first.
+Though, if you are working with strings, you can now create a message directly without having to convert it to bytes first.

 ```cs
 // create the client